Novertyhhak/tmnf-activities-plugin/README.md

 Two months later, a friend asked for the plugin and I decided to publish it.\
 Decided to add support for other modes (list and everyone), config file and also wrote the /listassist part.\
 In meantime, figured out /activity is used by some other plugin so I had to change the name.\
 Spent countless hours on this project.
-Hope it's useful for you :)
+Hope it's useful to you :)